GiverofMemory/NatureVault/README.md

 ## Instructions

-* Download this and place in the "htdocs" folder of your server.
+* Download this and place in the "htdocs" or "public" folder of your server.
 * Abyss Web server works well.